-In this article, learn more about how methotrexate affects folic acid, as well as about the other possible side effects.
+In this article, learn more about how methotrexate affects folic acid and the other possible side effects.

-A doctor will make recommendations on how much folic acid to take and when to take it.
+A doctor will recommend how much folic acid to take and when to take it.

 Some people will take the folic acid supplement 24 hours after taking a methotrexate dose.

 Because methotrexate also depletes folic acid levels, it can cause a variety of side effects, including:

 Taking a folic acid supplement can reduce the risk of these side effects.